Bogtrotter72/Matchmaker/README.md

 # Milestone Project 2

 The game was designed to fulfill several key goals.
 Above all else, as a game it should be entertaining; it should involve elements of play and fun.
 Nevertheless, the game was born from an idea to produce a game that would also help improve spatial reasoning abilties; subsequently improving performance during psychometric testing.
-Finally, the game hopes to serve as a display of my work to potential employers and collaborators.
+Finally, the game hopes to serve as a display of my programming abilities to potential employers and collaborators.

 Playful imagery, animations and sounds were selected as a means to satisfy the primary goal.

 In order to create an engaging way to improve spatial reasoning abilities, a relatively simple model was chosen as the beginner stage, providing a correspondingly low entry level.
 Complexity increases in later stages by first altering the axes upon which the image is mirrored and then introducing an aspect of three-dimensionality.
-As the images are loaded dynamically, they can be exchanged at any point by the developer to respond to user demands.
+As the images are loaded dynamically, they can be exchanged at any point by the developer to respond to user feedback.

-The incorporation of HTML, CSS and JavaScript elements, in an organised, well-structured manner should satisfy the last goal of displaying the developers's talents as a junior web / game developer.
+The incorporation of HTML, CSS and JavaScript elements in an organised, well-structured manner should satisfy the last goal of displaying the developers's talents as a junior web / game developer.

 ***
 ### Website